 - If the suspected or alleged inappropriate conduct involves an Authorized Adult participating in a Program, the Program Organizer must discontinue any further participation by that Authorized Adult in any activities covered by this Policy until the situation has been satisfactorily resolved.

 Programs may be granted an exception from this Policy based on unusual circumstances.
-Such exceptions must be requested in advance from the Associate Vice Chancellor for Safety & Security and provided to responsible department head in writing.
+Such exceptions must be requested in advance from the Director of Risk Management and Insurance, in consultation with the Vice Chancellor for Institutional Integrity, and provided to responsible department head in writing.

 Failure to abide with this Policy shall be considered a violation of University Policy in accordance with University Policy 801, Violation of University Policy.